 According to a recent study by the University of Toronto, prescriptions for antidepressants in Canada increased from 3.2 to 14.5 million between 1981 and 2000.
 But despite this medicalization frenzy, depression is on the rise.
 The World Health Organization (WHO) has predicted that by the year 2020, depression will be the second leading cause of the ‘global disability burden’.

-Though pharmaceuticals mean legitimate salvation for many, they have become the catch-all solution to our collective gloom.
+Though pharmaceuticals mean legitimate salvation for many, (and this essay is not written for those for whom this is true), they have become the catch-all solution to our collective gloom.
 Instead of investigating the intelligence of our melancholia, North America has fallen under a prohibition of sadness.
 “Part of the nagging worry about Prozac and its ilk,” says prominent bioethicist Carl Elliott, is that the ills they treat are part and parcel of the lonely, forgetful, unbearably sad place where we live.”